 Few of any newly minted grads are seeking a forty-year career at the same company, slogging up the ladder until retirement at age 65.
 That’s yesterday’s news.

-Consequently, companies like Google (and many others with an eye to the future) offer on-site gyms, free food, shuttle commuting services, and drumroll… paid extended maternity and paternity leave.
-The free food I think is more of an investment than simply a perk.
+Consequently, companies like Google (and many others with an eye to the future) offer on-site gyms, free food, shuttle commuting services, and drum roll… paid extended maternity and paternity leave.
+The free food is more of an investment than simply a perk.

 - Create balance in your work-life situation.
-It might be wise to avoid living more than 15 miles from your place of work, so that cumulative time in a car doesn’t suck precious, extra time from your life.
+It might be wise to avoid living more than 15 miles from your place of work so that cumulative time in a car doesn’t suck precious, extra time from your life.

 Agile is a non-technical way to array your resources to focus 100% on the task at hand (whether it’s software code or mashed potatoes) in small teams of 5-9 people, who can back each other up at a moment’s notice.
-These “scrum” teams own the project and are empowered to iterate through the product, until it meets acceptance (rewrite the code, remove a bug, or make those taters more buttery please!)
+These “scrum” teams own the project and are empowered to iterate through the product until it meets acceptance (rewrite the code, remove a bug, or make those taters more buttery please!)

-Here’s the added bonus for my lazier early-retirement friends: Agile insists on limiting assholes in the workplace, and it insists on optimal workweeks of just under 40 hours.
+Here’s the bonus for my lazier early-retirement friends: Agile insists on limiting a**holes in the workplace, and it insists on optimal workweeks of just under 40 hours.
 (Oh yeah, and no working outside of those standard work hours!)

 Why?
 It’s not for charity and goodwill.
 This is Corporate America, after all.
-The fact is, study after study reveals that workers simply become less effective, more error prone, and frankly more stupid, after hour 39.
+The fact is, study after study reveals that workers simply become less effective, more error-prone, and frankly more stupid, after hour 39.
 Even Elon Musk can agree with this.

 So if any of you reading this post are management types with the ability to shape and influence your work culture, consider the power of tribes at your office.
-Give your employees the tools to build trust, to connect, create safe zones, and deliver.
+Give your employees the tools to build trust, connect, create safe zones, and deliver.